FantasyPros Accuracy Award

 You’d think this one would be so easy.
 But you know the truth.
 You’re in the heat of your draft, you’re on the clock, and bang … you double-up on the same bye week at a crucial position.
 You’re now forced to fix that mistake at some point in your draft – or later in your season.

-Key Insights: There are a lot of factors that go into drafting for true player value.
+Key Insight: There are a lot of factors that go into drafting for true player value.
 It’s not just about using “position tiers” or employing a “Zero” or “Hero” RB strategy.
-It’s about using some scientific metrics and educated guesses in predicting player production.
+It’s about using a mix of scientific metrics and educated guesses in predicting player production.
 And how you and your opponents behave during critical times in your draft.

 Discover the Live-Draft Sync That Strategizes While You Draft